HOW AMERICA GATHERS · THANKSGIVING

 What is a soul food Thanksgiving?

 A soul food Thanksgiving is the African American holiday table: turkey served alongside a second meat such as ham or oxtails, with baked macaroni and cheese, slow-cooked collard greens, candied yams, cornbread dressing, and sweet potato pie.
-Rooted in the cuisine enslaved Africans built in the rural South, it treats abundance — two meats, a dozen sides — as the whole point of the day.
+Rooted in the cuisine enslaved Africans built in the rural South, it treats abundance, two meats and a dozen sides, as the whole point of the day.

 Why sweet potato pie instead of pumpkin?

-Is mac and cheese a side or a main?
+Is macaroni and cheese a side or a main?